Tver Carriage Works: History of the factory

 A new stage in the history of the plant began in 1993.
 A multidivisional structure was established at Tver Carriage Works on the basis of the Kalinin railcar industrial association, in accordance with the President Decree № 721 "On Organizational Measures for Transformation of the State-Owned Enterprises and Voluntary associations of the State Enterprises into Joint Stock Companies" dated July 1, 1992.

-Throughout the years Tver Carriage Works has continued to provide the country's car-building industry with bogies, wheel-sets, brake products, forgings and stampings, and cast-iron casting.
+Throughout the years Tver Carriage Works has continued to provide the country's car-building industry with bogies, wheelsets, brake products, forgings and stampings, and cast-iron casting.
 Passenger-coach bogies provide extra-soft rides at speeds up to 160 km/h, while brand-new bogies with disk magnetic rail brakes provide operations of cars at speeds up of 200 km/h and were created in 1996.
 Today, Tver Carriage Works is among the five thousand top enterprises in Russia.

 List of products

 The main activities of Tver Carriage Works are the production and sales of passenger coaches and other types of rolling stock, components and spare parts for rolling stock, maintenance, and repair.